Architect: Adolf Leonard van Gendt (1835-1901)

 Main hall and reception area, ca. 1988

 The Burgerziekenhuis offered shelter to three special guests in 1937.
 Queen Wilhelmina dealt with her official business for a while from the hospital and signed her royal decrees there.
-The reason for this was the admission to the hospital of her husband Prince Bernhard after a car accident.
-In order to stay with him, Queen Wilhelmina and Princess Juliana made their temporary home there.
+The reason for this was that her son-in-law Prince Bernhard was admitted to the hospital after a car accident.
+In order to stay with him, Princess Juliana and Queen Wilhelmina made it their temporary home.